dhruvwarrier/verilog-experiments/README.md

 # verilog-experiments

 Source code and simulations for some experiments in Verilog.
 Place simulation files (.do) and source files (.v) in same directory before simulating with ModelSim.
+Dependencies for each project are duplicated across folders.

 Most of the projects are labs for my ECE241 Digital Systems course.